florian-huber/hplc-py/paper.md

 to resolve them.

-However, as `hplc-py` fits mixtures of weighted distributions instead of empirical integration of the signal itself, it is possible to quantitatively resolve these signals.
+However, as `hplc-py` fits mixtures of weighted distributions instead of empirically summing over the signal itself, it is possible to quantitatively resolve these signals.
 This can be performed by tightly constraining the parameters of one of the two confounding signals, such as phosphate.
 As an example, we have considered a use case where phosphate is present in a fixed